quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Data Limit Increments {#fc-credit}

-This document leaves when and how many bytes to advertise in a MAX_DATA or MAX_STREAM_DATA to implementations, but offers a few considerations.
+This document leaves when and how many octets to advertise in a MAX_DATA or MAX_STREAM_DATA to implementations, but offers a few considerations.
 These frames contribute to connection overhead.
 Therefore frequently sending frames with small changes is undesirable.
 At the same time, larger increments to